 You may use your fingertips to apply gentle pressure to your eyes or gently massage the area around your eyes.
 If you’re using chilled bags, try covering them with slices of cool cucumber for added relief.
 A restorative yoga pose could help you relax from the stresses of your day while you’re doing your tea bag treatment.

 There are several types of tea that can be used to treat eye concerns.
 It’s best to use organic tea when possible to avoid any chemicals.

-Black, white, and green tea contain caffeine and antioxidants that may help to treat eye concerns.
+Black, white, and green tea contain and antioxidants that may help to treat eye concerns.

 Herbal teas are calming and soothing.
 They may help to reduce inflammation, puffiness, and irritation.

 Popular herbal teas used to treat eye conditions include: